2020 Simulator User Group week #11 summary

 SL Viewer News

-The rest of the viewer release pipelines remain unchanged:
+The remainder of the current SL viewer pipelines are as follows:

 • Project viewers: